Seres Auto (Hubei)

-Seres Auto (Hubei) Co., Ltd. (赛力斯汽车（湖北）有限公司), previously named as Dongfeng Sokon Automobile (东风小康 (Dōngfēng Xiǎokāng)) and known internationally as DFSK Motor, is a Chinese automotive company formed as a joint venture between Seres Group (formerly Sokon Group) and Dongfeng.
+Seres Auto (Hubei) Co., Ltd. (赛力斯汽车（湖北）有限公司), formerly named Dongfeng Sokon Automobile (东风小康 (Dōngfēng Xiǎokāng)) and known internationally as DFSK Motor, is a Chinese automotive company formed as a joint venture between Seres Group (formerly Sokon Group) and Dongfeng.
 It was established on June 27, 2003.
 Nowadays it is fully owned by Seres.

-Seres Hubei produces microvans, flat-bed commercial trucks and passenger vehicles under the DFSK/Dongfeng Sokon brand and budget passenger vehicles under the Fengon (DFSK Glory) brand.
+Seres Hubei produces microvans, commercial flatbed trucks and passenger vehicles under the DFSK/Dongfeng Sokon brand and budget passenger vehicles under the Fengon (DFSK Glory) brand.
 Manufacturing takes place in four different facilities, two of which are located in Hubei Shiyan and two in Chongqing.

 History

 At the beginning of 2000, Chongqing Yu'an Innovation Technology (Group), a manufacturer of motorcycles and automotive components, and Dongfeng Motor evaluated the possibility of manufacturing microvans intended for small Chinese businesses.
 Dongfeng had experience producing cars for PSA, but had not yet produced vehicles in the light commercial segment, and approved the project.

 In 2003 the joint venture Dongfeng Yu'an Automobile, headquartered in Chongqing, was formed and work began on the construction of a new factory.
 Yu'an Group provided the design for the microvans, and acquired licensing for the production of chassis, engines, and components for microvans from Suzuki.
 Dongfeng was responsible for the engineering and testing of the vehicles.
 In 2005, they debuted their first small van, called the C-Series.
 It was offered in multiple configurations (paneled, passenger minibus and pick-up) with Suzuki engines and rear-wheel drive.
 At its debut, the Yu'an Group changed its name to Chongquin Sokon Industry Group (abbreviated to Sokon in English or Sokon in Chinese) and the joint venture consequently became Dongfeng Sokon Automobile (abbreviated to DFSK).

 In the Chinese market the vehicles are sold as Dongfeng Sokon while in the export markets the name DFSK is used.
 In both cases, the brand on the grille is Dongfeng's “Dual Wings”.

-Subsequently, DFSK presents numerous other models of minivans and starts exporting them also in Europe; in the UK they will be distributed by subsidiary Sokon Automobile while in Italy by Giotti Victoria.
+Subsequently, DFSK presents many other models of minivan and starts exporting them also in Europe; in the United Kingdom they are distributed by subsidiary Sokon Automobile and in Italy by Giotti Victoria.